vidyann/sample-s2s-voip-gateway/README.md

 - Document your modifications (if any) so downstream users understand what changed.
 - When embedding the gateway inside a larger product, ensure the combined work is distributed under GPLv2-compatible terms.

-The `NOTICE` file summarizes third-party attributions, including the original MIT-0 sample release from Amazon and the bundled dependencies (mjSIP, Azure SDK, Reactor, Gson, Logback, etc.).
+The `NOTICE` file summarizes third-party attributions, including the original MIT-0 sample release from bundled dependencies (mjSIP, Azure SDK, Reactor, Gson, Logback, etc.).

 ## 🤝 Contributing